dapr/docs/daprdocs/content/en/concepts/configuration-concept.md

 - The behavior of individual Dapr applications
 - The global behavior of the Dapr control plane system services

-For example, set an ACL policy on the application sidecar configuration to indicate which methods can be called from another application.
-If you set an ACL policy on the Dapr control plane configuration, you can change the certificate renewal period for all certificates that are deployed to application sidecar instances.
+For example, set a sampling rate policy on the application sidecar configuration to indicate which methods can be called from another application.
+If you set a policy on the Dapr control plane configuration, you can change the certificate renewal period for all certificates that are deployed to application sidecar instances.

 Configurations are defined and deployed as a YAML file.
 In the following application configuration example, a tracing endpoint is set for where to send the metrics information, capturing all the sample traces.